BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

 When an NPC wants to say something he will check conditions for the first option (in this case `welcome`).
 If they are met, he will choose it.
 Otherwise, he will skip to next option (note: conversation ends when there are no options left to choose).
-After choosing an option the NPC will execute any events defined in it and say it's text.
+After choosing an option the NPC will execute any actions defined in it and say it's text.
 Then the player will see options defined in the `player_options` branch to which the `pointers` setting points, in this case `friendly` and `hostile`.
 If the conditions for a player options is not met, the option is simply not displayed, similar to texts from NPC.
 The player will choose the option they want, and it will point back to other NPC text, which points to next player options and so on.